My English Teacher Assigned My Class the College Essay – So I’m Good, Right?

 Experience in both the English classroom and college admissions has given me unique insight that helps me work effectively with students on their college essays.
 My students often tell me that their English teachers assigned the Common App prompts for a graded essay, that they’ve already received feedback, and that they’re good to go.

-I understand where they’re coming from – but do you really want to bank your college admissions on the perspective of your English teacher, who probably has no concrete admissions experience?
-As a former English teacher myself, I know a fair number of classroom teachers, and each understandably has classroom goals in primary view.
-Your English teacher is likely well-equipped to teach writing but probably does not have the specific background (or time) most useful for helping you craft an optimal college essay.
+I understand where they’re coming from.
+But do you really want to bank your college admissions chances on the perspective of someone who probably has no direct experience in that field?
+I know a fair number of English teachers – in fact, I used to be one myself – and I know that their main focus will always be their classroom goals.
+Your teacher is likely well-equipped to teach writing, but they probably don't have the specific background (or time) most useful for helping you craft an optimal college essay.

 Academic Writing Principles Differ from College Essay Writing Principles